Top Biden Donors Bailed Out by Trump's Coronavirus Relief Program

 The state senator, in particular, was at the center of controversy in the leadup to the contest for seeming to imply that one of Biden’s primary rivals, environmentalist billionaire Tom Steyer, had purchased the support of the leader of the state’s legislative black caucus.
 The issue was significant enough that Biden, himself, had to apologize for his surrogate’s perceived racial insensitivity at a Democrat presidential primary debate in February.

 The revelations about BPG, Kimmel Entertainment, and Harppotilan’s law firm come as the former vice president has castigated Trump for not doing enough to mitigate the economic fallout of the coronavirus pandemic.
-Biden has accused Trump, both on the stump and through a national ad campaign, of having “forgotten” about small businesses as the virus has waged arose the country.
+Biden has accused Trump, both on the stump and in national campaign ads, of having “forgotten” about small businesses as the virus has ravaged the country.
+“Make no mistake, we’re still in a deep, deep job hole because Donald Trump has so badly bungled the response to coronavirus,” Biden said last week.

 The former vice president’s campaign did not return requests for comment on this story.